mwshinn/PyDDM/doc/quickstart.rst

 behavior can be changed through :class:`.Drift`, :class:`.Noise`, :class:`.Bound`, :class:`.InitialCondition`, and :class:`.Overlay`
 objects, which specify the behavior of each of these model components.
-CLARIFY: Each model must have one of each of these, but defaults to a simple case for each.
+Each model must have one of each of these, but defaults to a simple case for each.
 These determine how it calculates the drift rate (:class:`.Drift`), diffusion coefficient (:class:`.Noise`), shape of the integration boundaries (:class:`.Bound`), initial particle